Incorporate movement into your daily life

 - Keep it short and simple.
 I searched the web for some basic yoga poses and started there.
 My workout lasts only 10 min, but since I do it every day it definitely leaves results.

 - Make it easy to start.
 I keep my yoga mat on the floor of the living room, like a rug.
 Mat is so comfortable, guests sometimes sleep on it, so double use!

 Do it outside

 Just being surrounded by nature is already relaxing and healthy.
 I don’t get why you’d go to spin class to pretend to be on a bike or run down the treadmill if you can do it outside.
-In the warmer part of the year, I will go jogging in my favorite parks.
+In the warmer part of the year, I will go jogging in my favourite parks.
 I tend not to jog in the winter as the cold air gives me a cough fast.
 Instead, I will go for long faster walks around lakes in the forest.
 My tips for a jogging routine:

 - Think of music.
 I actually don’t listen to anything because it distracts me too much and I cannot run.

 - Don’t track yourself.
 My only goal is to break a sweat and enjoy being outside.

 In one of my favourite books, Play: How it shapes the brain, Opens the Imagination and Invigorates the Soul by Stuart Brown, I read: “lack of play should be treated as a malnutrition – it’s a health risk for body and mind”.
 My tips for more play:

 - Find active hobbies.
 Good idea is to start thinking about the games you liked as a kid.
 I am up for badminton and basketball if the occasion arises.
 I play ping pong with my boyfriend around my neighbourhood and we have tournaments lasting all summer.